^

 , medical expert

-MCHC is used for differential diagnosis of anemia.
-Reduction of ICSU is typical for hypochromic iron deficiency anemia, increase - for hyperchromic.
-Reduction of ICS is observed in diseases accompanied by a violation of hemoglobin synthesis.
+MCHC is used for differential diagnostics of anemias.
+A decrease in MCHC is typical for hypochromic iron deficiency anemias, an increase - for hyperchromic ones.
+A decrease in MCHC is observed in diseases accompanied by a violation of hemoglobin synthesis.

-Diseases and conditions accompanied by a change in MCHC
+Diseases and conditions associated with changes in MCHC

 Hyperchromic anemia: